PROJECT: CROSSING BORDERS: ARTISTS FROM THE MIDDLE EAST & THE AMERICAS

-The exhibit will be in-person at a gallery and online viewing room with cultural programs featuring the American Days of Middle Eastern and Latin American Arts and Culture with Zoom lectures and live streaming of presentations by Middle Eastern, Cuban, Haitian, and Venezuelan musicians, poets, performers, scholars, filmmakers, and culinary arts to further enrich the events which makes this project accessible beyond physical space and the local community.
+The exhibit will be in-person at a gallery and online viewing room with cultural programs featuring the American Days of Middle Eastern and the Americans Arts and Culture with Zoom lectures and live streaming of presentations by Middle Eastern, Cuban, Haitian, and Venezuelan musicians, poets, performers, scholars, filmmakers, and culinary arts to further enrich the events which makes this project accessible beyond physical space and the local community.

 Participating Artists for Crossing Borders project